I installed FastMaint. Now when I start it, it asks me for a password. What password should I use?

 This will start FastMaint Professional with the administrator account (“admin” user) password cleared out.
 You can login as “admin” with no password.
 At this point you will have to enter a new password.

-3. FastMaint Web: Open the database and clear out the “Password” field corresponding to the administrator account (the “admin” user account by default unless you have changed it) in the table”sm_user”.
+3. FastMaint Web: Open the FastMaint Web database.
+In the table “sm_user” clear out the “Password” field corresponding to the administrator account.
+This will be the “admin” user account by default unless you have changed it.
 Once done, start FastMaint Web and login as the administrator with no password.
-Note: If you are not sure how to open the database see the Related Issues list below on how to open your database with another program e.g. Microsoft Access.